GetDKAN/dkan/profiles/dkan/modules/contrib/search_api_db/README.txt

 query string into keys.
 Additionally, search keys containing whitespace will be split, as searching for phrases is currently not supported.

-Due to SQL limitations, fulltext searches are always case-insensitive.

 Supported optional features
 ---------------------------